skybaros/2-command-line-intro/README.md

 # 2-command-line-intro

-If you need aditional files of work, feel free to ask me ;)
+If you need additional files of work, feel free to ask me them;)